COVID-19 AND EMPLOYMENT: FREQUENTLY ASKED QUESTIONS

 My child's school or daycare is closed due to COVID-19, but my employer is still open.
 Will I be paid if I stay home to care for my child?

 - If you work in the City of Pittsburgh, the City of Pittsburgh Paid Sick Days Act applies.
 Employers of all sizes, except federal and state employers, must follow this law.
-However, employers with 15 or fewer employees only need to provide up to 24 hours of unpaid sick leave for the first year that the ordinance is in effect (until March 15, 2021).
-Employers with 15 or more employees must provide up to 40 hours of paid sick leave per year.
+Employers with 15 or more employees must provide up to 40 hours of paid sick leave per year, and employers with under 15 employees must provide up to 24 hours of paid sick leave per year.
 Some employers will allow this leave to accrue all at once; others may allow one hour to accrue for every 35 hours worked in the City.
 If you have questions about which method your employer has chosen, you should ask your employer.

 I have COVID-19, or am showing symptoms, but my employer is still open.
 Can I stay home?

 What happens to my employer-sponsored health insurance if I lose my job due to COVID-19?